Who’s Better At Managing Money? Men vs Women

 How Does Your Household Manage Money Stress?

 The 60 Days To Change study also tells us something we already know: “over half of the survey participants (57%) admit to having a great deal of money and work stress.”
-In these somber economic times we middle class and working folks do feel kind of stressed.
+During somber economic times, we middle class and working folks end up feeling kind of stressed.
 What kind of stressful financial events do we normally experience?
 A lot of problems that many families face are due to having limited household incomes to tide them over.
 I’ll ask this tough question: can a modern family live on one salary?
 Some wise old man will say that it depends on the amount of wages that the breadwinners bring in.
 But if you’re in a middle class family, you know the answer — you’d affirm that no, it’s a challenge to be living on one salary today, and it would be no surprise that a dual income is required just to make ends meet.

 Many households now require the teamwork of both wives and husbands (or couples) to survive the financial stress that modern lifestyles bring.